dlparchitect/safeprompt/readme.md

 ## Configuration

-Update your API keys in the script:
+Update your API keys in the script.
+PLEASE MAKE SURE YOU LEVERAGE PROTECT YOUR KEYS AND THE WAY YOU STORE/CALL THEM.

 ```python
 openai_api_key = "YOURKEY"